 Proving lost earning capacity is less straightforward and more complex than proving the amount of your lost wages.
 Precisely establishing your diminished capacity to work requires some speculation about the future.

 Factors such as your job type, injury type, and the severity of the injury will help determine lost earning capacity.
 Typically, you’ll need an expert witness with knowledge of vocational rehabilitation to identify how much your earning capacity has decreased due to the injury.

 To recover compensation for future lost wages, you’ll need to show what your wages at your job would have been throughout the course of your career.
 The amount of compensation you request should take into account raises, promotions, and other elements of the salary you’d be unable to earn because of the injury.

 Contact an Experienced Alabama Car Accident Lawyer Today

 If you have suffered injuries in a car accident that was someone else’s fault, and you missed time at work that you didn’t get paid for because of it, you can claim the employment income you lost in an insurance claim or lawsuit.
-An experienced Alabama car accident attorney at Farris, Riley & Pitt, LLP can help you learn about your legal options so you can do what’s best for you and your family.
+An experienced Alabama car accident attorney at Farris, Riley & Pitt, LLP can help you learn about how to claim lost wages from a car accident and about your legal options so you can do what’s best for you and your family.
 Call Farris, Riley & Pitt, LLP at (205) 324-1212 or contact us online for a free consultation today.